jk16/chatproto-Jonathan/NOTES.md

     * Tells git to start tracking a file
     * git status tells you what is waiting to be commited, if any commited files have been modified.
 Finally, lists all other files that are untracked (what git is keeping track of).
+* origin: Conventionally the name of a remote ie the central server where you pull from , push to.
+* origin/master --> Main branch living on the origin.